oiezz/Decred-Canon/README.md

 **Decred’s hybrid protocol, a superior deterrent to majority attacks** -- by Zubair Zia https://medium.com/decred/decreds-hybrid-protocol-a-superior-deterrent-to-majority-attacks-9421bf486292

-**Apples to Apples, Decred is 20x more expensive to attack than Bitcoin** — Zubar Zia https://blog.usejournal.com/apples-to-apples-decred-is-20x-more-expensive-to-attack-than-bitcoin-68bafeb4546f
+**Apples to Apples, Decred is 20x more expensive to attack than Bitcoin** — by Zubar Zia https://blog.usejournal.com/apples-to-apples-decred-is-20x-more-expensive-to-attack-than-bitcoin-68bafeb4546f

-**Detailed analysis of Decred fork resistance** — Haon https://medium.com/decred/detailed-analysis-of-decred-fork-resistance-93022e0bcde7
+**Detailed analysis of Decred fork resistance** — by Haon https://medium.com/decred/detailed-analysis-of-decred-fork-resistance-93022e0bcde7

-**The role of Decred voters in defending against majority attacks** — Richard Red https://medium.com/@richardred/the-role-of-decred-voters-in-defending-against-majority-attacks-ec658af0a8fd
+**The role of Decred voters in defending against majority attacks** — by Richard Red https://medium.com/@richardred/the-role-of-decred-voters-in-defending-against-majority-attacks-ec658af0a8fd

 ## Decred Governance